j-rivero/gz_oci_images/CONTRIBUTING.md

 Thank you!
 ```

-If you would like to add a tutorial, please consider contributing it to [the official ROS 2 Documentation](https://github.com/ros2/ros2_documentation).
+If you would like to add a tutorial, please consider contributing it to [the official Gazebo Documentation](https://gazebosim.org/docs).
 If it's not accepted there, then please create an issue on this repository and we can work together to figure out where to put it.

 ## How to make a source code contribution